capstone-projects-2024-fall/project-racecar-telemetry/documentation/docs/system-architecture/Hardware Design.md

 ---
 ## Telemetry Device

-The telemetry device consists of a microcontroller and CAN transceiver wired to a standard automotive connector that will be plugged directly into the vehicle's wiring harness.
+The telemetry device consists of a ESP32 and Feather M4 wired to a standard automotive connector that will be plugged directly into the vehicle's wiring harness.
 It requires the following wires to integrate with the vehicle's wiring harness:

 | Color     |  Label    |  Meaning  |
 | --------- | -------   | -------   |
 | Black     | GND       | Connects to the vehicle's chassis ground. |